 If you and your team are planning for your return to the office, this article outlines our plans for ensuring that our spaces are Covid-19 secure, and our specific health and safety requirements of tenants and visitors.
 A similar article for tenants based at Sussex Innovation Croydon can be found here.
 For best practice guidance around managing your employees' return to work, click here.

-Please be considerate in you and your team's use of the office, ensuring that we can safely continue to meet social distancing requirements in the buildings.
-We also require that all tenants show respect and consideration for everyone else who uses our space, by reading and following the guidelines below, and sharing them in advance with any external visitors who you are expecting.
+Whilst the current national guidelines have removed the requirement for social distancing and wearing masks, we believe that both measures continue to be the most effective way of reducing transmission rates in our shared spaces, and hope that everyone will join us in continuing to observe these precautions.
+We expect that all tenants show respect and consideration for everyone else who uses our space, by reading and following the guidelines below, and sharing them in advance with any external visitors who you are expecting:

 - A cleaning crew are visiting the site daily to conduct a thorough clean of all corridors and shared spaces, as well as ensuring that proper hygiene measures continue to be followed and contact points cleaned several times throughout the day.